 In 2021, the SATURN project was initiated in Denmark.
-This project will investigate impacts of disturbances on marine populations and the importance of animal movements and energetics, and data from tagged harbour porpoises will be used.
+This project will use data from tagged harbour porpoises to investigate impacts of disturbances on marine populations and the importance of animal movements and energetics.
 The project will run until 2025.